 - a.
 An applicant who has earned an MSN or an MS in nursing from a regionally accredited institution of higher education may be accepted into the family nurse practitioner track in pursuit of a certificate.
 The program consists of advanced nursing practice courses mandated by the Board of Nurse Examiners for the State of Texas and the Texas Higher Education Coordinating Board.
-Credit may be given for graduate courses taken elsewhere upon approval by the Family Nurse Practitioner Coordinator.
-A maximum of six (6) semester hours may be transferred. - b.
-Nursing Education or Administration courses may also be taken by an applicant with an MSN or an MS in nursing from a regionally accredited institution interested in foundational courses in education and/or administration.
-Determination of conditions, if any, will be made by the Nurse Educator Coordinator or the Nurse Administrator Coordinator.
+Credit may be given for graduate courses taken elsewhere upon approval by the Family Nurse Practitioner Coordinator. - b.
+Nursing Education courses may also be taken by an applicant with an MSN or an MS in nursing from a regionally accredited institution interested in foundational courses in education and/or to earn a certificate in Nursing Education. - Health Services Administration certificate information can be found on page 96 of this bulletin.

-D. Specific Additional Admission Requirements
+E. Specific Additional Admission Requirements

-- 1. An earned baccalaureate degree in nursing from a nationally accredited program.
-Any applicant from a non-accredited program will be considered on an individual basis. - 2.
-Current RN licensure to practice in Texas and any other state relevant to student's clinical experiences. - 3.
-Basic undergraduate statistics course (3 semester hours).

-- 4. Students must present evidence of basic physical assessment content in their undergraduate program or completion of an approved physical assessment course.
+- An earned baccalaureate degree in nursing from a nationally accredited program.
+Any applicant from a non-accredited program will be considered on an individual basis. - Current RN licensure to practice in Texas and any other state relevant to student's clinical experiences. - 3.
+Basic undergraduate statistics course (3 semester hours). - 4.
+Students must present evidence of basic physical assessment content in their undergraduate program or completion of approved physical assessment content.
 Students may be required to demonstrate competence in physical assessment skills if most recent content exposure and clinical experience occurred more than three years prior to admission. - 5.
-Three letters of recommendation from former educators or employers.
-It is desirable that at least one reference be from an educator familiar with the student's academic work. - 6.
-Personal interview with specific graduate faculty (optional). - 7.
-A health examination and such other examinations dictated by good medical care before the end of the first semester of study.
-The State and Program mandated regulation relative to immunization (to include MMR, HepVAC, OPV, Td, and TB skin test) must be met before the first clinical course (NURS 5113) is taken (if that course is required for the student's program of study). - 8.
-A minimum of two years experience as a Registered Nurse.
-(Exceptions will be considered by the Graduate Liaison Committee.) - 9.
-Evidence of current liability insurance that meets program requirements prior to enrollment in NURS 5113 Advanced Health Assessment, if NURS 5113 is required. - 10.
-Evidence of current health insurance. - 5.
-Students participating in the collaborative FNP Program with Texas Tech University Health Sciences Center School of Nursing should see the Health Sciences Counselor for specific information regarding this program.
+Personal interview with the graduate coordinator for the desired option, either in person or by telephone. - Compliance with the State and Program mandated immunizations before enrollment in the first clinical course. - 7.
+Clinical experience is required prior to beginning clinical courses.
+Please discuss this with your program coordinator. - 8.
+Current liability insurance purchased through MSU is required by students in the clinical setting in advanced practice student roles.
+(Coverage runs September 1 August 31). - 9.
+Evidence of current health insurance.